Texas inmate faces execution for killing prison supervisor

 “There is true and authentic remorse for the death of Mr. Wiley.
 There are no excuses, rather there is a commitment to finding some kind of light in what was once a world of only darkness,” said Gilger-VanderZanden.

-Lower courts and the Texas Board of Pardons and Paroles have turned down requests by Runnels’ attorneys to stop his execution.
+Lower courts and the Texas Board of Pardons and Paroles also turned down requests by Runnels’ attorneys to stop his execution.

 Three inmates who were convicted in the deaths of state correctional officers or other prison employees have been executed since 1974, while three others remain on death row, according to Texas Department of Criminal Justice.